Barcelona Airport:

 As with everything, there are pros and cons when deciding how to get to the airport.

 Taxis aside, going by car is probably quickest if you’re happy to pay for parking while you are away – although if you are using the long-term car park, it might not end up being a whole lot faster than public transport when you factor in the extra time to get from your car to the terminal building.
-If you are leaving but not coming back (although we can’t imagine why anyone would want to do that!), then you’ll probably want to consider the public transport options.
+If you are leaving but not coming back (although we can’t imagine why anyone would want to do that!), you’ll probably want to consider the public transport options.

 The bus might not be everyone’s favourite means of travel, but it certainly is the easiest if you are on its route.
 You hop on at your closest bus stop and hop off at your terminal building (the bus stops at both terminals).
 The ticket prices might seem a little high when you consider that you could travel by bus from Girona to Lyon for the same price (!), but at least you’re not paying for parking while you’re away.

-This can be a good option if you have bulky luggage but don’t want to pay for parking the car at the airport as you can drive to Caldes station, leave the car, and let the train take you the rest of the way.
-(Don’t forget to change trains in Passeig de Gracia rather than Sants to make your transfer a bit easier!)
-If your flight is from Terminal 1 you’ll have to allow for the (free) shuttle transfer from Terminal 2, but bear in mind that the terminals in BCN are 4km apart.
+The train is generally a preferable mode of transport than the bus if you don’t mind making your way to Caldes de Malavella, and the cost is about a third cheaper than the bus (the price varies slightly depending on which train you take).
+It can be a good option if you have bulky luggage but don’t want to pay to park the car at the airport, as you can drive to Caldes station, leave the car, and let the train take you the rest of the way.
+(Don’t forget to change trains in Passeig de Gràcia rather than Sants to make your transfer easier!)
+If your flight is from Terminal 1, you’ll have to allow for the (free) shuttle transfer from Terminal 2, but bear in mind that the terminals in BCN are 4km apart.
 Yes, 4km!!

 Girona-Costa Brava Airport